 Finally we have the AutopilotHWID.csv file in the C:\HWID directory that is about 8 KB in size.
 This file contains the complete 4K HH.

-In the next step we must upload this data into Intune to register your device for Autopilot.
+In the next step, we will upload this data into Intune to register your device for Autopilot.
 If you are using a physical device instead of a VM, you can copy the file to a USB stick.
 If you’re using a VM, you can right-click the AutopilotHWID.csv file and copy it, then right-click and paste the file to your desktop (outside the VM).